Beautiful close up of the Nome II

 MIDI Clock Jitter

-< 5 nanoseconds as Master clock
+< 5ns when running as Master clock

 USB-MIDI